Optimizing messages and campaigns is a crucial activity for any app marketer.

-In the campaign creation flow, when you are determining who to send your message to, under the Campaign Reach section, select the option to limit delivery of the messages to the number you choose.
+In the campaign creation flow, when you are determining who to send your message to, under the Campaign Reach section, select the option to limit delivery of the messages to the number you want.

 Creating an email campaign using the A/B testing feature follows a similar pattern to creating a normal email campaign.
 After choosing the segment to target and frequency of communication, you will be given an option to run the campaign as an A/B test.

-Click Select in the A/B test box to setup the email A/B test.
+Click Select in the A/B test box to set up the email A/B test.

 On the next page, build two or three different variations of the email you want to send.
 You can modify the email template, content, subject line, and sender name.

-Pick the sample size and wait time until the winning message is decided.
+Select the sample size and wait time until the winning message is decided.
 Then click Continue.

 We will determine the winner based on the number of clicks, and then deliver the winning message to the rest of your target audience.

 You are finished with setting up the A/B test portion of building your email campaign.
-Now, you will complete the rest of steps similar to a normal campaign.
+Now, you can complete the rest of steps similar to a normal campaign.
 Clicking Schedule Notification will finalize your email campaign.

 Using the Message on user property type, you can create the multivariate campaigns.